Amy Herzog

 Amy Herzog is an American playwright.
-She is known for her poignant and character-driven plays that explore themes of family dynamics, personal relationships, and the complexities of human experience.
+Her plays are character-driven and focus on relationships and the human experience.
 She has received a Drama Desk Award as well as a nomination for a Tony Award.

 Her play 4000 Miles, which ran Off-Broadway in 2011, was a finalist for the 2013 Pulitzer Prize for Drama.
 Her play Mary Jane, which ran Off-Broadway in 2017, won the New York Drama Critics' Circle Award for Best Play and was nominated for the Tony Award for Best Play.
 Herzog adapted revivals of the Henrik Ibsen plays A Doll's House (2023) and An Enemy of the People (2024), both of which earned her Tony Award for Best Revival of a Play nominations and wins for the Drama Desk Award for Outstanding Adaptation.

 Early life and career

 Herzog's grandfather is songwriter Arthur Herzog Jr. She grew up in Highland Park, New Jersey and was the valedictorian of her 1996 graduating class at Highland Park High School.

 Herzog received a Bachelor's degree from Yale College and a Masters in Fine Arts from the Yale School of Drama.
 Her teachers included Richard Nelson and John Guare.
 Jim Nicola, producer of Belleville at the New York Theatre Workshop, said that "the distinction of Herzog's work is her belief 'that private, individual experience is always inseparable from public, historical processes, when she explores human lives.
 Herzog teaches at Yale as a lecturer in Playwriting.